Royal Links Golf Club brings the British Open to Las Vegas golfers

-Short of actually walking the galleries at Muirfield, there may be no better way to experience the 2013 British Open than by playing Royal Links Golf Club in Las Vegas by day and following the highlights from Scotland in a sports book by night.
-Each hole at Royal Links pays homage to an Open Championship layout, including no. 9, which bears a remarkable resemblance to the fifth hole at Muirfield.
+Short of actually walking the links in the U.K., there may be no better way to experience the British Open than by playing Royal Links Golf Club in Las Vegas by day and following the highlights in a sports book by night.
+Each hole at Royal Links pays homage to an Open Championship layout.
 Englishman Clive Agran has more on Royal Links' greatest hits.

 Chilly memories of 2002 -- when lashing rain and temperatures lower than the loft on most drivers -- will be revived when the British Open returns to Muirfield on July 18, the birthday of one of only two men to have won there twice, Sir Nick Faldo.